 This year Songkran takes place from April 13 -15.

-Chiang Mai holds the most popular Water Festival Parade.
+Chiang Mai holds the most popular Water Festival and parade.
 Celebrations take place in the heart of the city, around the moat and on Urban Culture Street.

 Arm yourselves with a bucket full of water and head to Khao San Road in Bangkok.
 The whole road is turned into an almighty water fight!
 If you want to experience Songkran with the locals instead of the tourists, celebrate in Silom Road instead.
 There are also other Songkran celebrations taking place throughout the city.